shakewingo/furniture-recommender-system/README.md

 # Living Room Furniture Recommender System
-An end-to-end development of living room furniture recommender system.
-The repo contains three parts: web scraping from [furniture.ca](https://www.furniture.ca), recommender system algorithm based on multivariant LDA and a local web application via flask
+This is an end-to-end development of living room furniture recommender system.
+The repo contains three parts: web scraping from [furniture.ca](https://www.furniture.ca), recommender system algorithm and a local web application via flask.

 ## Environment Setup
 The project is written in macOS arm64, for virtual env setup and tensorflow installed on Mac M1: please carefully refer